 The search engine may grab results, and then reorder the top N (e.g., 100, 1000, etc.) search results based upon how they link between themselves.

 Here’s a variation of that method:

-It’s possible that a searcher may wish to see results biased towards sites coming from a specific country.
-Someone could possibly explicitly choose a preference for a specific country, or the system may try to dynamically understand such a preference based upon IP address.
+A searcher may wish to see results biased towards sites coming from a specific country.
+Someone could explicitly choose a preference for a specific country, or the system may try to dynamically understand such a preference based upon IP address.
 The following patent application explores methods for reranking based upon country preferences.

 Preferences regarding language may be set by the user in a browser, or through the search engine, or may be identified by the search engine while looking at the search query, the user interface, and characteristics of the search results.
 Here’s one look at how results might be modified if a preference can be identified:

-7. Looking at population or audience segmentation information
+7. Rerank search results by looking at population or audience segmentation information

 Looking at pages for things like reading levels, use of stop words, and other textual features.
-A patent filing from Yahoo! that describes one way to do this, allows searchers to use an interface to choose results that are introductory and ones that are advanced, and a few degrees between:
+A patent filing from Yahoo! that describes one way to do this, allows searchers to use an interface to choose introductory results and advanced ones, and a few degrees between:

-Similar to the method described above by virtue of the use of a slider, Yahoo!
+Similar to the method described above under the use of a slider, Yahoo!
 Mindset (no longer available) lets users determine the reordering of results based upon whether they want to see results that are more commercial in nature or informational.